theDevSoham/theDevSoham/README.md

 <!-- Intro -->
 #  Helloo!
 I'm Soham Das, aka Mark-42-Max.
-I'm a sophomore 💻 and a Developer from India
+I'm a Final year student on 💻 and a Developer from India

 ---
 <br>